1957–58 Northern Rugby Football League season: Play-offs

+Final

 Challenge Cup

 Wigan reached the final by beating Whitehaven 39–10 at home in the first round; Wakefield Trinity 11–5 away in the second round; Oldham 8–0 away in the quarter -finals and Rochdale Hornets 5–3 in the semi-final played at Station Road, Swinton.
 Captained by Eric Ashton, Wigan then beat Workington Town 13–9 in the Challenge Cup Final played at Wembley Stadium before a crowd of 66,109, with tries from Barton, McTigue and Sullivan and two goals from Cunliffe.

 This was Wigan’s fifth Cup Final win in nine Final appearances.
 To date, this was Workington Town's last appearance in the Challenge Cup Final.
 Rees Thomas, Wigan's scrum half back won the Lance Todd Trophy for his man-of-the-match performance.